Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial12.md

 There is a file that **resets or restores the shell environment** (including shut-down of programs running in the shell) when the user logs out of their shell.
 User-specific logout start-up files are in the user's home directory: **~/.bash_logout**

-## INVESTIGATION 1: ADDITIONAL LOGIC STATEMENTS
+## Investigation 1: Additional Logic Statements

 **ATTENTION:**